jrottenberg/ffmpeg/README.md

 FFMPEG for Docker on Centos7
 ============================

-This repo has a Dockerfile to create a Docker image with FFMPEG.
+This project prepares a minimalist Docker image with FFMPEG.
 It compiles FFMPEG from sources following instructions from the [Centos Compilation Guide](https://trac.ffmpeg.org/wiki/CompilationGuide/Centos).

 You can install the latest build of this image by running `docker pull jrottenberg/ffmpeg`.

-This image can likely be used as a base for an encoding farm, based on centos.
+This image can be used as a base for an encoding farm, based on centos7.

 Test
 ----